-The Family and Medical Leave Act (FMLA) allows certain workers to take up to 12 weeks of unpaid, job-protected leave per year to deal with personal or family medical issues.
+The FMLA allows certain workers to take up to 12 weeks of unpaid, job-protected leave per year to deal with personal or family medical issues.
 FMLA leave, which often runs concurrently with the receipt of short-term disability benefits, can be used to recuperate from your own illness or injury.

 For FMLA to apply, the following two conditions must be met:

 If you wish to take FMLA leave, you should inform your employer as soon as possible that your requested time off is related to a family or personal medical situation.

 Even if you're not entitled to unpaid leave under the FMLA, you may be protected by state laws that extend FMLA-like benefits to employees of small and medium-sized companies.
 Check with your human resources department, your state's department of labor, or an employment law attorney to learn more about the job protection laws in your state.

-If you've been discharged from a job while on disability leave and you think you should have been protected under the FMLA or ADA, you may want to contact an employment or disability law attorney to discuss your options.
+If your employer or its insurance company tries to deny you long-term disability benefits, or if you've been discharged from a job while on disability leave and you think you should have been protected under the FMLA or ADA, you may want to contact an employment or disability law attorney to discuss your options.